Why and How Content Planning Differs from Content Strategy

 Creating and Adhering to a Schedule

-An interactive editorial calendar that everyone can access and use eliminates many of the issues that teams (especially larger ones) commonly experience in this regard.
+An interactive editorial calendar that everyone can access and use removes many of the issues that teams (especially larger ones) commonly experience in this regard.

 Content marketing measurement continues to be one of the top hurdles for marketing teams.
 Tracking results and consulting metrics, then implementing adjustments, are instrumental aspects of content planning.